 10. Swan Creek Trail

-As the name suggests, the Swan Creek Trail follows along the length of Swan Creek, which lies to the northeast of the main Big Sky area and forms one of its northern borders.
+As the name suggests, the Swan Creek Trail follows along the length of Swan Creek, which lies northeast of the main Big Sky area and forms one of its northern borders.
 Walk this trail if you want a nice, meandering path that follows a mountain stream through the Montana forest.

 The trail is around 9 miles long for a round-trip, and Swan Creek is of moderate to easy difficulty because there isn't a huge elevation gain.